Today, we have a CUTE Mama Bird cake tutorial to share with a “She’s on the Nest” theme! This design would be perfect for baby showers!

 After about ten minutes, I was able to smooth over the crusted vanilla buttercream for a nice, smooth finish.

 This technique is referred to as the Viva Paper Towel method of smoothing because Viva brand paper towels have no quilting or impressions.

 If you are not working with a crusting buttercream, you could try the hot knife method of smoothing, which involves freezing the little cake (just leave it on the bowl) for 10 minutes or just until firm.
 Then go over with a hot spatula to smooth things out.

 You could also use a little texture on your bird if you’d rather!
 There’s really no wrong way to go here.

 Look how cute!!
-We added mini chocolate chip eyes and piped on wings, lashes, and a beak with a small round tip 3.
+We added mini chocolate chip eyes and piped on wings, lashes, and a beak with a small round piping tip 3.

 To create the hat I piped a small circle of ruffles with a petal tip 104.
-(Remember with petal tips, the thin end of the opening is pointing out so that you get a nice thin edge.)
+(Remember with petal tips, the thin end of the tear drop opening is pointing out so that you get a nice thin edge.)

 Next, I filled a disposable piping bag with melted chocolate candy coating and snipped away the tip (no piping tip necessary).
 I piped the nest as you see below.
 It’s a good idea to let the chocolate “twigs” overlap in many places to create a thicker, stronger nest.

 And here we are!
 I used a large closed star tip (2D) to create a ruffled effect around the sides of the cake.
 This is a wonderful buttercream technique to keep in mind for those days when you need to decorate a beautiful buttercream cake in a hurry!

 I chilled my mama bird in the freezer for about 5-10 minutes until the frosting hardened before picking her up and placing her in the nest!
 Isn’t she sweet?